ibrahimmkhalid/ultralytics/docs/en/datasets/segment/index.md

     === "Python"

         ```python
-        from ultralytics.data.converter import convert_coco
+        from sfdt_ibrahim.data.converter import convert_coco

         convert_coco(labels_dir="path/to/coco/annotations/", use_segments=True)
         ```

-This conversion tool can be used to convert the COCO dataset or any dataset in the COCO format to the Ultralytics YOLO format.
+This conversion tool can be used to convert the COCO dataset or any dataset in the COCO format to the SFDT_Ibrahim YOLO format.

 Remember to double-check if the dataset you want to use is compatible with your model and follows the necessary format conventions.
 Properly formatted datasets are crucial for training successful object detection models.